 Given the possibility of the tax rules being changed or differently interpreted and the possibility of taxes being applied retrospectively, any provision for taxation made by the ACD in a given point in time may be excessive or inadequate to meet the PRC tax liabilities in connection with investments made by the Company or the relevant Fund in the PRC.
 Consequently, investors may be advantaged or disadvantaged depending on how any such gains or income will in fact be calculated or taxed, how the ACD provides for the tax and when investors subscribed and/or redeemed their holdings in/from the Company or the relevant Fund.
 If there is a change in the tax requirement or environment which results in an under-provision by the ACD of actual or potential tax liabilities, the then existing investors and new investors will be disadvantaged as the Company or the relevant Fund will have to pay the difference between the Company or the relevant Fund's then WIT provision and the taxation liabilities under the new regime.
 On the contrary, if there is a change in the tax requirement or environment which results in an over-provision by the ACD, the investors who have already redeemed the Shares under the old regime will be disadvantaged as they would have contributed to the over-provision.
-In this case the then existing investors and the new investors will benefit as the difference between the Company or the relevant Fund's then WIT provision and the taxation liabilities will be returned to the Company or the relevant Fund's then WIT provision and the taxation liabilities will be returned to the Company or the relevant Fund's there of the new investors will be returned to the Company or the relevant Fund's then WIT provision and the taxation liabilities will be returned to the Company or the relevant Fund's then WIT provision and the taxation liabilities will be returned to the Company or the relevant Fund's then WIT provision and the taxation liabilities will be returned to the Company or the relevant Fund's then WIT provisio
+In this case the then existing investors and the new investors will benefit as the difference between the Company or the relevant Fund's then WIT provision and the taxation liabilities will be returned to the Company or the relevant Fund as assets thereof.

-In light of the above-mentioned uncertainty and in order to meet the potential tax liability for gains on disposal of debt securities and interest income derived from debt instruments, the Company reserves the right to vary the provision for WIT on such gains or interest income for the account of the Company or the relevant Fund in respect of any potential tax on the gross realized and unrealized capital gains and interest income.
+In light of the above-mentioned uncertainty and in order to meet the potential tax liability for gains on disposal of debt securities and interest income derived from debt instruments, the Company reserves the right to vary the provision for WIT on such gains or interest income for the account of the Company or the relevant Fund in respect of any potential tax on the gross realised and unrealised capital gains and interest income.